Skip to Content

 First, check the soil.
 I recommend this because many things can be a sign of both overwatering and underwatering.
 For example, overwatered fiddle leaf figs may have yellowing or browning leaves that fall off easily.
 The leaves might also appear wilted or limp and can be soft to the touch.

-If the soil is bone dry, this is likely a sign of underwatering.
+If the soil is bone dry, these things are likely signs of underwatering.
 If the soil is wet or has been consistently wet for a while, it’s probably overwatering.
 It could also be a sign that your soil is too heavy or the plant is throwing a fit from temperature fluctuations.

 If the stem of a fiddle leaf fig is soft, mushy, or discolored, it can be a sign that the plant is overwatered.
 Overwatering can lead to root rot, which can cause the roots to turn brown or black and begin to decompose.
 This is a serious problem, and if left untreated, it can be a killer